If you are an F-1 student in full time status, you may work on campus

-You must maintain your F-1 status for at least one academic year (3 consecutive terms) to be eligible for OPT.
+You must maintain your F-1 status for at least one academic year to be eligible for OPT.

-An OPT information session is held at our office at both Downcity Campus and Harborside Campus every Friday at 12 pm.
+An OPT information session is held at our office.
+The OPT Information Sessions and Application collection times & dates will be send to you on your wildcats email via I-News.
 You must attend one of these sessions before applying for OPT.

 Severe economic hardship is considered to be hardship that is caused by situations beyond your control.

-You must maintain your F-1 status for at least one academic year (three consecutive terms) to be eligible.
+You must maintain your F-1 status for at least one academic year to be eligible.

 In addition, you must be able to demonstrate:

 - That employment on campus is not available or is insufficient to meet your needs.